-Figure 1.9: Sunspot number (red) and solar activity proxy Be produced in the stratosphere as measured on a Greenland ice core (blue) [Beer et al., 1994].
-A change in the sunspot number on the order of 100 equals approximately a change in $S_0$ by 1 W/m.
+Figure 1.9: Sunspot number (red) and solar activity proxy 10Be produced in the stratosphere as measured on a Greenland ice core (blue) [Beer et al., 1994].
+A change in the sunspot number on the order of 100 equals approximately a change in S_0 by 1 W/m2.

-In the last decade this forcing has increased further, leading to a 1.1 °C average global warming observed for the decade 2010-2019 relative to the preindustrial reference interval of 1850-1900.
 Note that this is a global average warming, while continental areas have experienced typically a larger surface warming.
 For example the average temperature increase in Switzerland is about twice the global value!